-Caremark offer respite homecare for people throughout Hertfordshire, on a flexible basis.
-They will dicuss with you your relative’s normal routine so that they can stick as closely to it as possible, and sometimes their carers can even work alongside you for a day so your elderly relative can get used to them, and gain a better understanding of your routines.
+Caremark offer respite homecare for people throughout Hertfordshire on a flexible basis.
+They will discuss your relative’s normal routine with you, so that they can stick as closely to it as possible.
+Sometimes their carers can even work alongside you for a day so that your elderly relative can get used to them and gain a better understanding of your routines.

-Herts Homecare is a local family-run care provider who can offer respite care for people living in Hertfordshire.
-They can provide care that is flexible to your relative’s needs, from a drop-in respite service, to nutritional support, to round-the-clock care.
+Herts Homecare is a local, family-run care provider who can offer respite care for people living in Hertfordshire.
+They can provide care that is flexible to your relative’s needs; from a drop-in respite service, to nutritional support or round-the-clock care.